twolfson/if-i-were-to-build-a-startup-web-app/explorations/1-django-contrib-auth-forms/README.md

 This is now just an exploration for setting up Django with its `django.contrib.auth` forms

+We halted exploration after just login and signup due to negative experiences.
+More notes in [docs/explorations.md](../docs/explorations.md#1-django-contrib-auth-forms).

 ## Getting Started
 To set up this repo, install the following dependencies: